 Open enrollment for our preschool program begins in January for the school year that will begin in August of the same year.
 Enrollment is first come, first served and classes tend to fill quickly.
 If you are interested in our preschool program, we recommend you tour our facility in the Fall or Winter prior to our open enrollment period so you will be ready to enroll in January.

 I'm ready to enroll!
 What do I need to do first?
 To enroll in our preschool program, you will need to complete and return an Enrollment Reservation Form (which can be found on the Preschool Forms & Information page of our website), along with your non-refundable enrollment fee.
 Once we receive your form and payment, your child's spot is reserved.
-We will then provide you with the remaining forms needed in our registration packet that can be completed and returned in the Summer before orientation.
+We will then provide you with the remaining forms needed in our registration packet.
 Please note that we can only accept cash or check for the enrollment reservation fee.

 What is the "school year" calendar?

-Our preschool calendar follows the Oswego Community School District #308 school calendar.
-The school year begins in August and ends in May.
+Our preschool calendar follows the Oswego Community School District #308 school calendar as closely as possble.
+Our school year begins in August and ends in May.

 I have enrolled my child in the 2s class, but he will turn 3 in October.
 Will you move him into a 3s class after his birthday?

 No, your child will remain in the same class for the entire school year.
 Children are placed in their preschool classes by their age at the start of school, because this will be the same "peer group" that your child will advance with each year until they are ready to begin Kindergarten.

 Can I volunteer in my child's preschool class?

 We love to have parents volunteer in our preschool classes!
 We have three class parties during the school year that parents have an opportunity to plan and help coordinate.
 In addition to the class parties, our teachers welcome parent participation as mystery readers and other activities that vary by classroom.
 You can fill out a Parent Volunteer form to let your child's teacher know of your interest.